Early Ellisville History

 - Oak Ridge School was organized sometime in the 1830s.
 It was used for church services as well as for school and other social events.
 Oak Ridge has been enlarged, moved, was closed during the Civil War, and then reorganized after the war ended.
 In 1909, a larger building was constructed.
 The school is now a private residence on Valley Road.

 - Alt School was built on land given to St. John's Lutheran Church by William Hutchison.
-This 1-room schoolhouse still stands on Reinke road.
+This 1-room schoolhouse previously stood on Reinke road.
+The building was moved to Faust Park in 2006.
 In 1910, Alt School was designated as District 54 by the State of Missouri.

 - The 3rd school was Ruwwe School located on Old State Road.
 Originally, the school was known as Sappington School, named for the Sappington Estate, but later renamed Ruwwe School for Judge Francis Ruwwe.
 In 1910, Ruwwe School was designated as District 55 by the State of Missouri.
 Today the school is a private residence.